DIPSAS/openehpy/README.md

 # Build and install

-You can build and install the `openehpy` package locally with
+To build and install this package simply run

 ```
     python3 -m pip install .
 ```

+in the root folder of this repository.